 This is a Chrome extension that allows you to see which keywords are used in an article.
 Use it to see which keywords your favorite bloggers are targeting and use the info to create your own content.

 Recurpost is one of my favorite tools to recycle your repurposed content for social media (besides Tailwind, of course).
 Recurpost reposts your content to Facebook, Linkedin, Instagram, and Twitter based on the schedule you decide.
-I primarily use it for Facebook to post content on my Facebook business page and in my group.
+I primarily use it for Facebook to post content on my Facebook business page.
 Once you have your social media content written, use this tool to put your content distribution on autopilot.

 Need Even More Content Tips?